-The AppDynamics Server Visibility module uses the Standalone Machine Agent to provide extended hardware metrics and Service Availability Monitoring.
+The AppDynamics Server Visibility module uses the Machine Agent to provide extended hardware metrics.
 Server Visibility includes additional windows in the Controller UI that enable you to quickly see underlying infrastructure issues impacting your application performance.
 This means you can rapidly troubleshoot hardware performance problems that are impacting your applications.

-Server Visibility must be enabled on the Machine Agent.
+- Server Visibility must be enabled on the Machine Agent.
 See Enable Server Visibility.

 To view basic hardware metrics without Server Visibility, see Viewing Hardware Metrics.

-Server Visibility is currently available for Linux, Windows, and Solaris.
+Server Visibility is currently available for Linux, Windows, Solaris, and AIX.
 You must do the following before you enable Server Visibility:

-- Install and configure the Standalone Machine Agent on a machine with a supported OS as described in Install the Standalone Machine Agent.
+- Install and configure the Machine Agent on a machine with a supported OS as described in Install the Machine Agent.

 |Linux and Unix-like systems, |